EMOVA: Empowering Language Models to See, Hear and Speak with Vivid Emotions: Introduction

 In this paper, we propose \textbf{\names} (\textbf{\underline{EM}}otionally \textbf{\underline{O}}mni-present \textbf{\underline{V}}oice \textbf{\underline{A}}ssistant), a novel end-to-end omni-modal LLM with state-of-the-art vision-language and speech capabilities while supporting emotional spoken dialogue.
 Fig.~\ref{fig:framework} shows an overview of the model framework.
-A \textit{continuous} vision encoder captures the fine-grained visual details, while the \textit{discrete} speech tokenizer and detokenizer enable the end-to-end speech understanding and generation.
-Specifically, the speech-to-unit (S2U) tokenizer converts the input speech waveforms into discrete speech units as LLM inputs, while the unit-to-speech (U2S) detokenizer reconstructs the speech waveforms from the LLM's output speech units.
-To seamlessly integrate the speech modality with LLMs, we meticulously design a \textbf{semantic-acoustic disentangled} speech tokenizer to decouple the semantic contents and acoustic styles of the input speeches~\citep{tao2024toneunitspeechdiscretizationapproach}, where 1) \textit{semantic content} (\ie, what it says) captures the semantic meanings of input speeches, which is finally discretized and aligned with LLMs, while 2) \textit{acoustic style} (\ie, how it says) captures the diverse speech styles (\eg, emotions and pitches).
+A \textit{continuous} vision encoder captures fine-grained visual details, while a \textit{discrete} speech tokenizer and detokenizer empower end-to-end speech understanding and generation.
+Specifically, the speech-to-unit (S2U) tokenizer tokenizes the input speech waveforms to discrete speech units, while the unit-to-speech (U2S) detokenizer reconstructs the speech waveforms from LLM's output speech units.
+To seamlessly integrate speech modality with LLMs, we meticulously design a \textbf{semantic-} \textbf{acoustic disentangled} speech tokenizer to decouple the semantic contents and acoustic styles of input speeches \citep{tao2024toneunitspeechdiscretizationapproach}, where 1) \textit{semantic content} (\ie, what it says) captures the semantic meanings of the input speeches, which is finally discretized and aligned with LLMs, while 2) \textit{acoustic style} (\ie, how it says) captures the diverse speech styles (\eg, emotions and pitches).
 Utilizing the semantic-acoustic disentanglement of our speech tokenizer, we further introduce a lightweight style module to support spoken dialogue with vivid emotions and pitches.
-As in Sec.~\ref{sec_speech_in}, this innovative disentanglement design better facilitates the modality alignment between texts and speeches while maintaining flexibility for diverse speech style controllability and personalization.
+As in Sec.~\ref{sec_speech_in}, this disentanglement design better facilitates the modality alignment among texts and speeches while maintaining flexibility for diverse speech style controllability and personalization.